 The countdown to spring has started

-With only one month of winter remaining it is time to take stock of how you feel.
+As winter comes to a close, it is time to take stock of how you feel.
 You might be craving sunshine to replenish your energy and entice you outdoors to move your body.
 You may have been slowed down during winter by a cold or flu and you now desire a day when you don’t have to carry a packet of tissues or a handkerchief.